cloudpotions/DocuMerge-for-LLMs/README.md

-# 🌟 DocuMerge for LLMs 🌟
+# 🌟 Repository DocuMerge for LLM Training 🌟

  ~ By Jesse Ellis - Director of Corporate Development - BPOSeats.com, the largest seat leasing and office Provider in the Phillipines - Message hello@bposeats.com if you are interested in outsourcing, AI Consultancy by yours truly, or any Tech Stacks